BieliaievVlad/university-cms/features/teachers.md

 - User 'B' should be able assign/reassign teacher to course
 - User 'B' should be able list all teachers
-- User 'B' should be able read/update teacher information
+- User 'B' should be able read teacher information

 Given User 'C' logged in with Teacher or Student role